improbable-eng/zeuz-unreal-demo/README.md

 If it does not receive any updates from a game server after a set interval, it marks the game server as 'not ready' and no longer routes clients to it.
 Clients can query the matchmaker for available game servers.

+The matchmaker is also used to allow players to find a server to play on, using the `GET /v1/gameservers` endpoint, see the [UI Changes section](#ui-changes).

 For this example, the matchmaker used can be found [here](https://github.com/improbable/zeuz-demo).

-## Direct Connecting UI
+## UI Changes
-Whilst not necessary for supporting zeuz orchestration, the base Shooter Game example UI has been extended to allow users to enter a server IP and port to connect to.
+Whilst not necessary for supporting zeuz orchestration, the base ShooterGame example UI has been modified to allow players to connect to zeuz-hosted game servers.
+These options are 'JOIN' and 'DIRECT CONNECT'.
+Unsupported options for 'HOST', 'LEADERBOARDS', 'ONLINE STORE' and 'DEMOS' have been removed from the menu, but their source code still exists.

+### JOIN
+If a matchmaker is set up (see [The Matchmaker](#the-matchmaker)), clicking 'JOIN' will query the matchmaker for a game server and connect to it.

+A simple button is added to the [`MainMenu` component](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp) and a HTTP GET request (see [FShooterMainMenu::OnJoinClicked](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp)) is made to the matchmaker when it is clicked.

+### DIRECT CONNECT
+If you know the IP and port of the game server you wish to connect to, you can enter it in the text box that shows when 'DIRECT CONNECT' is chosen from the main menu.

-There is a new [`DirectConnect` widget](Source/ShooterGame/Private/UI/Menu/Widgets/SShooterDirectConnect.cpp) that is added to the [main menu](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp).
+This is a new [`DirectConnect` widget](Source/ShooterGame/Private/UI/Menu/Widgets/SShooterDirectConnect.cpp) that is added to the [main menu](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp).